-Helen-Kate Ridge (attempt) I was drawn to attempt this unnamed ridge, which I call Helen-Kate, after seeing the gentle grade on a contour map.
-As a snowshoe trip, it looked inviting.
-We would, though, have to take avalanche equipment since we would cross avalanche slopes.
 Despite the gentle contour lines, our route was both more scenic and trickier than I expected.
-After going up a beautiful miniature canyon I was stumped as how to gain the ridge above it.
+After going up a beautiful miniature canyon, I was stumped how to gain the ridge above it.
 After exploring the base of steep slopes and cliffs no egress presented itself.
 A more careful search, however, revealed a weakness that allowed us access to the ridge.
-We soon had to leave this ridge to gain another ridge.
+But we soon had to leave this ridge to gain another ridge.
 We had to end the trip when we realized we were running out of time.
-Three years later we returned to complete the trip. |
+Three years later we completed the trip.

-We snowshoed on fresh, deep snow.
+We snowshoed on fresh, deep snow

 Snowshoeing in the canyon